redeslab/docs/docs/pool-transfer-eth-hop.md

 contract approved:-> 0
 ```

-!>**Transfer ENOUGH ETH and HOP into your Pool wallet in this case,the wallet address is 0xf8354ACf5864B88Bebf30Ea2a82b5BA05B3e8C54(The minimum HOP balance to run the Pool is 3500)**
+!>**Transfer ENOUGH ETH and HOP into your Pool wallet in this case,the wallet address is 0xf8354ACf5864B88Bebf30Ea2a82b5BA05B3e8C54**

 + Use Ropsten Test Network instead of ETH Mainnet